ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 > I've written this article to provide an introduction to - and a set of resources for - key meetings that managers should have with members of their team - particularly those that report to them - to provide guidance, feedback, coaching, and support that helps them grow.

-### Who is this article for?
-Anyone and everyone who wants to position their team members and teams for success!

-Wait?
-Seriously?
-Anyone _and_ everyone?

-Yup!

-This is for managers who are looking for ways to connect further with their staff.
-For first time managers learning the ropes.
-This is also for experienced managers who are looking for a refresher, a set of resources, or a guide that will help them train new managers.

-This is for makers who are or who may be curious of the meetings they are in.
-This is also for the makers who are holding their managers accountable and/or a guide for makers to know what to expect from a good manager!

-Lastly, this is for my past self.
-These are the meetings I wish I knew about - and knew how to conduct - when I first became a manager!

-So yeah...everyone :)

 ### What this article is and isn't
 Management cannot be boiled down to a few articles, slogans, and a TLDR.
 With that said, this article is an _**introduction**_ to key meetings we should be having as managers while providing additional resources to help you learn more.